MetaCommunity/affta/README.md

-Although [AFFTA][affta] was defined initially for testing of Common Lisp source code, the functional interface for [AFFTA][affta] has been defined such that it may be applied for procedures of structured systems testing, of components not defined in Common Lisp.
+Although [AFFTA][affta] was defined initially for testing of Common Lisp source code, the functional interface for [AFFTA][affta] has been defined such that it may be applied for procedures of structured systems testing, for evaluation of components not defined in Common Lisp.

 ### Test Protocol - Concepts - Overview

+[AFFTA][affta] provides an object-oriented framework for functional testing, such as would be applied within a Common Lisp programming environment.

-In [AFFTA][affta], a _test_ is defined of at least: A _test goal_ and
+In [AFFTA][affta], a _test_ is defined with a _main function_.
-a _main function_.
-A _setup function_ and/or a _cleanup function_ may
+Furthermore, a _setup function_ and/or a _cleanup function_ may also
-also be defined to a _test_ ;;: FIXME: Should also allow definition of _cleanup function_ and _setup function_ to a _test suite_.
+be defined to a _test_ `;;; FIXME:` Should also allow definition of _cleanup function_ and _setup function_ to a _test suite_.

-A _test goal_ may provide parameters to a test's _main function_, and
+A _test goal_ should provide parameters to a test's _main function_,
-may also provide values to a test's _setup_ and _cleanup_ functions.
-A _test goal_ should also provide values to be compared to any values returned by the test's _main function_, such that may be compared in application of a _test predicate_.
+and may provide parameters to a test's _setup_ and _cleanup_ functions.
+A _test goal_ should also provide values that may be compared to any values returned by the test's _main function_, such that would be compared in application of a _test predicate_.

+For purposes of _test definition_, _test application_, and  _test
-A _test_ may be defined as effectively contained -- as for purposes of _test application_ and for _test reporting_ -- within a _test suite_.
+reporting_  a _test_ may be defined as effectively contained within a _test suite_.

 #### Test Protocol - Concepts - Outline

 * **Test Classes** (Baseline test protocol - AFFTA)
     * `Test` - the primary protocol class of this system
-    * `Lisp-Test` - a protocol class for tests onto Lisp forms effectively redundant to `LISP-TEST`
+    * `Lisp-Test` - a protocol class for tests onto Lisp forms
     * _Blue sky: Additional test classes may be defined for testing of systems outside of the Common Lisp programming environment_